 Intuitive and easy for staff to use

-Just as your software should be usable for your

-Integrations Integrations are likely to be a cornerstone of your decision customers; it also needs to be usable for your staff.
+Just as your software should be usable for your customers; it also needs to be usable for your staff.
 A better experience for staff creates higher productivity and minimises mistakes in the software.